 Bicycles must be stored in bicycle rack behind the activity center.
 All residents must register their bikers with CSI Campus Safety.
 Bicycle racks are also available outside many of the academic buildings.
 Residents are free to leave belongings in their rooms over break periods but are encouraged to take valuables with them.

-During all other breaks, students may prearrange for vacation occupancy by contacting Housing during the week prior to the scheduled closing.
-Please note that there is an extra charge and is available only if extenuating circumstances apply.
+During all other breaks, students may request vacation occupancy by contacting the Housing office at least two weeks prior to the scheduled closing.
+Please note:

 You will be given a mailbox number upon check-in.